Four Dots

 Security header audit:

-• HTTPS implementation: All pages served over HTTPS with valid certificates
+• HTTPS implementation with valid certificates across all subdomains

-• HSTS (HTTP Strict Transport Security): Prevents protocol downgrade attacks
+• HSTS (HTTP Strict Transport Security) preventing protocol downgrade attacks

-• Content Security Policy: Mitigates XSS attacks and unauthorized script execution
+• Content Security Policy mitigating XSS and unauthorized script execution

-• Referrer-Policy: Controls what referrer information is sent with requests
+• Referrer-Policy controlling referrer information sent with requests

 Robots directives validation:

-• Robots.txt accuracy: Are you blocking resources that Google needs to render pages?
-Are you accidentally blocking important sections?
+• Robots.txt accuracy: Are you blocking resources Google needs to render pages?

 • Meta robots consistency: Verify noindex, nofollow, and other directives match intent

-• Sensitive path protection: Admin panels, development environments, and user-generated content properly restricted
+• Sensitive path protection: Admin panels, development environments, and staging sites properly restricted

-• Mobile-friendliness: Responsive design implementation, viewport configuration, touch target sizing
+• Mobile-friendliness: Responsive design, viewport configuration, touch target sizing

-• Accessibility basics: Alt text coverage, heading hierarchy, ARIA labels, keyboard navigation
+• Accessibility basics: Alt text coverage, heading hierarchy, ARIA labels – these overlap with SEO best practices

-• Legal compliance: Cookie consent, privacy policy accessibility, GDPR/CCPA compliance signals
+• Legal compliance: Cookie consent, privacy policy accessibility, GDPR/CCPA signals

 Backlink risk analysis:

-• Toxic link clusters: Groups of low-quality links from link farms, PBNs, or spammy directories
+• Toxic link clusters from link farms, PBNs, or spammy directories

 Link reclamation opportunities:

-• Broken backlinks: External sites linking to your 404 pages (opportunities for 301 redirects)
+• Broken backlinks: External sites linking to your 404 pages (redirect opportunities)

 • Competitor backlink gaps: High-authority links pointing to competitors but not to you